-All support services essential to the SF State student experience, such as academic advising, tutoring and academic support, will all be delivered in-person and online remotely in fall 2021.
+All support services essential to the SF State student experience, such as academic advising, tutoring and academic support, will all be delivered in-person and online remotely in Fall '21/Spring '22.
 Students can expect to access all support services on campus.

 We remain grateful to all our staff, including the Associated Students (AS) and Student Affairs and Enrollment Management (SAEM) teams, who are hard at work every day to ensure that those studying on campus or returning to live in San Francisco can enjoy a rich campus life, as public health guidelines permit.

 For updated hours of operations and available services, please visit the department website by clicking on the links below.

 Academic Technology: Academic Technology (AT) supports Academic Affairs units, colleges, departments, instructors and students wherever teaching, learning and research happens, and serves as the central information technology (IT) unit for Academic Affairs at SF State.